Coopers Care

 Living in Switzerland

-Letting the cat out of the bag: swiss customs
+Letting the cat out of the bag: Swiss customs

 Formal greetings are "Grüezi" when greeting someone and "Adieu" when saying goodbye.